Soccer Focus: Play Soccer with Confidence

 But many times, related to nerves or confidence, some soccer players have difficulty getting into games.
-They might feel it’s necessary to make a good pass, a move or cut, to dribble by someone, get an assist, or even score a goal before just getting into the game.
+They might feel it’s necessary to make a good pass, a move or cut, to dribble by someone, get an assist, or even score a goal before really getting into the game and feeling comfortable.
 If you feel this way, that’s fine.
 It’s a completely natural feeling.
 But if you let it become too overbearing, you might find yourself obsessed with not making mistakes, and this can seriously hinder your performance and momentum.
-You might force things and try to beat two or three players when you should just lay the ball off and play simple one and two touch soccer.
+You might force things on the field and try to beat two or three players when you should just lay the ball off and play simple one and two touch soccer.

 We need to prevent this from happening.
 How?
 Well, to be blunt, cut the heroics.
 Think about what you do well and focus on doing that instead of trying new moves or new techniques that you’re not 100% comfortable with.
 Don’t think that you need to increase your contribution when things aren't going well.
 Instead, take a step back and see what you can do to help the team.

 Don't forget to have fun.
 Yes, this is something can easily get lost in the game when we worried about impressing the coach or not making a mistake.
 Get your head up and be strong in your body, ready to play smart soccer but also to fight and win the ball.
 Think about all the joy you get when playing the game and what you do well - what you offer your team in terms of skills and spirit.